Children are not little adults – we recommend they see an orthopedic specialist who knows a child's bone structure and growth plates.

 - Overuse of the leg for jumping, running, twisting or pivoting

-It is common for a child with an ACL tear to hear a pop or for their knee to give out when the injury happens.
+It is common for a child with an anterior cruciate ligament tear to hear a pop or for their knee to give out when the injury happens.
 Pain and swelling are very common after an ACL injury.

 ACL injuries generally occur in teenage athletes and are much less common in younger children.
 Sometimes, another knee injury will happen at the same time as the ACL injury.

-Appointments for ACL injuries begin with a history and physical exam.
+Appointments for anterior cruciate ligament injuries begin with a history and physical exam.
 Our doctors need to learn how an injury happened before deciding on a care plan.
 During the first visit, your doctor will look at the injury and test range of motion to see how well the arms or legs can move.

 Radiology and rehabilitation are important for ACL injury care.
 At Shriners Children’s we offer both, allowing convenient back-to-back appointments for our patients.
-X-rays or other images may be needed to help the doctor decide how to best treat the ACL injury.
+X-rays or other images may be needed to help the doctor decide how to best treat the anterior cruciate ligament injury.

 Treatment for your child’s ACL injury will depend on the injury.
 Treatment options will be discussed at your appointment.